Neticle/ark-templating/README.md

 In addition to the basic usage demonstrated, slots can also be propagated through multiple levels of nested templates.

-For instance, following our example, if we wanted to add a new type of layout - `x:special-layout` - that was based of the existing `x:layout` element, behaved the same but add a few extra elements in it's body and allowed assigning elements to `body-scripts` but not to any other slot, we could do it like this:
+For instance, following our example, if we wanted to add a new type of layout - `x:special-layout` - that was based of the existing `x:layout` element, behaved the same but added a few extra elements in it's body, and allowed assigning elements to `body-scripts` but not to any other slot, we could do it like this:

 ```xml